1k-off/docker-images-base/teamcity-build-agent/README.md

 https://hub.docker.com/r/1node/teamcity-build-agent

 # Featured tags
-- `base` - teamcity agent with pre-installedaws lambda tools, aws cli, github releases.
+- `base` - teamcity agent with pre-installed aws lambda tools, aws cli, GitHub releases.
-- `android-base` - teamcity agent with pre-installed android sdk, nodejs 16.x, github-releases.
+- `android-base` - teamcity agent with pre-installed android sdk, Node.js 16.x, github-releases.
 - `net5` - teamcity agent with pre-installed dotnet 5 and `base` features.
 - `net6` - teamcity agent with pre-installed dotnet 6 and `base` features.
+- `net7` - teamcity agent with pre-installed dotnet 7 and `base` features.
+- `net8` - teamcity agent with pre-installed dotnet 8 and `base` features.
-- `dotnet-full` - teamcity agent with pre-installed dotnet core 2.2, 3.1, dotnet 5, 6 and `base` features.
+- `dotnet-full` - teamcity agent with pre-installed dotnet core 2.2, 3.1, dotnet 5, 6, 7, 8 and `base` features.

 **Note: This repo does not publish or maintain a latest tag.
 Please declare a specific tag when pulling or referencing images from this repo.**
 # Description